Raigyo/unity-3d-game-forest/Readme.md

 To make quality cinematics can be a long process...
 Here it's far to be perfect, you could see some speed variation during the cinematic...

-#### 3.1.3 Canvas
+#### 3.1.4.
+Canvas

-A basic canvas is used as overlay to display buttons and informations, with some scripting and EventSystem components, including tooltips.
+Canvas are used as overlay to display buttons and informations (GUI), with some scripting and EventSystem components, including tooltips.

-There are also some canvas in the forest/game scene.
+There are also many canvas in the forest/game scene.
+I used 'scale with screen size' rendering and anchors' to be sure that every elements fit on the screen according to the resolution.
+Several resolutions have been tested in the game pannel using the resolutions / aspect ratio selector.

-#### 3.1.4 Loader
+#### 3.1.5.
+Loader

-The muscic is fade out with a coroutine then another coroutine is launched to display the loader asynchronously.
+The music is fade out with a coroutine then another coroutine is launched to display the loader asynchronously.
 The same loader is used on the two scenes.
 There aren't specic script for this scene, it uses the same than in the next so they will be detailled there.

-### 3.2 Game scene (scene name: forest)
+### 3.2.
+Game scene (scene name: forest)

-#### 3.2.1 The terrain
+#### 3.2.1.
+The terrain

 This game uses [Forest Environment - Dynamic Nature](https://assetstore.unity.com/packages/3d/vegetation/forest-environment-dynamic-nature-150668) from [NatureManufacture](https://assetstore.unity.com/publishers/6887).